-The "Pay it Forward" Volunteer band, a project developed by the Silver Lake Musicians Co-Op, is maybe the most unique band in all the world.
-Our band performs EXCLUSIVELY for the sick,lonely and elderly patients in nursing homes throughout Los Angeles County and the greater San Jose area.
-We begin operations in San Diego in December, are expanding to other cities in California, and will be operating in other states soon.
-This band of more than 180 musicians and singers, almost half of them of them professionals, operates as a ROTATING ROSTER so that musicians donate only the time that they can spare.
+The "Pay it Forward" Volunteer band, is maybe the most unique band in all the world.
+Our band performs EXCLUSIVELY for the sick,lonely and elderly patients in nursing homes and memory care wards throughout Los Angeles County and several other cities in the United States.
+In Los Angeles County, where this program started, this band of more than 150 musicians and singers, almost half of them of them professionals, operates as a ROTATING ROSTER so that musicians donate only the time that they can spare.

 With so many BIG HEARTED musicians willing to fill in when needed, the Pay it Forward Band is able to consistently perform for at least two nursing homes a week (sometimes more).
-On special days we have fielded 4 or more bands.
+On special days we have fielded 5 or more bands.
 Our record is performing for TWELVE nursing homes in a single day.
-WHY do we feel it is necessary to perform for so many?
-Well, there are over 300 nursing homes in LA County alone!

 Our weekly MISSION: to spread MUSICAL JOY in nursing/convalescent homes throughout the City and County of Los Angeles by performing concerts consisting of music specifically chosen for people age 70 and over.
 It is our goal to perform for every skilled nursing facility in the City, then the County, and then beyond our local boundaries.
 We are trying to form teams of local musicians to serve their own local communities YEAR-ROUND.
 An ongoing mission will be to EXPAND the program to other cities and counties throughout the state, then to other cities throughout U.S.